mono/website/docs/tools+libraries/libraries/Mono.Cairo/index.md

 void OnDrawingAreaExposed (object o, ExposeEventArgs args) {
     DrawingArea area = (DrawingArea) o;
-    using (Cairo.Context context = Gdk.CairoHelper.Create (area.GdkWindow)) {
+    using (Cairo.Context g = Gdk.CairoHelper.Create (area.GdkWindow)) {

         // Perform some drawing

-        ((IDisposable) gr.Target).Dispose ();
+        g.GetTarget ().Dispose ();
     }
 }
 ```

-Notice that `Context` is manually disposed before we leave the function.
+Notice that `Surface` (the target the `Context` is actually drawing to), as well as the `Context` itself are manually disposed before we leave the function.
 This is required for the time being since garbage collecting is not yet supported in Mono.Cairo.

 ### Drawing simple primitives

 Cairo drawing model works very much like a plotting machine.
 An abstract pen moves around the `Surface` area drawing lines and curves.
 The basic functions to handle the "plotting" are: [MoveTo](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fM%2f7), [LineTo](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fM%2f8), [CurveTo](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a15%23Graphics%2fM%2f9).
 These functions take [PointD](http://www.go-mono.com/docs/monodoc.ashx?tlink=0@ecma%3a26%23PointD%2f) objects as the arguments. `PointD` is a two-dimensional coordinate where `X` and `Y` are expressed as `double`.

--   `Graphics.MoveTo (PointD coordinate)` will position the cursor/pen at the given coordinate
+-   `Context.MoveTo (PointD coordinate)` will position the cursor/pen at the given coordinate
--   `Graphics.LineTo (PointD coordinate)` will make a straight line from the current pen position to the given coordinate.
+-   `Context.LineTo (PointD coordinate)` will make a straight line from the current pen position to the given coordinate.
 After calling this function the pen is located at the given coordinate.
--   `Graphics.CurveTo (PointD coordinate1, PointD coordinate2, PointD coordinate3)` draws a curved line from the current pen position to the coordinate3 position.
+-   `Context.CurveTo (PointD coordinate1, PointD coordinate2, PointD coordinate3)` draws a curved line from the current pen position to the coordinate3 position.
 Coordinates 1 & 2 act as control points and affect the shape of the curve (Bezier).

 Having this in mind, we can draw a square using the following instructions: